csusbdt/app/SETUP.md

 Go to https://developers.facebook.com/apps and create a new app named appd with the following settings.

-- For the app display name, use "appd".
+- For the app display name, use any string.
-- For the app namespace, use `appd`.
+- For the app namespace, use `you-appd`.
 - For the app domain, use `localhost`.
 - Enable sandbox mode so that only developers will be able to use the app.
 - Under the integration options, select _Website with Facebook Login_